ralphjsmit/filament/packages/actions/docs/03-grouping-actions.md

 The `dropdown(false)` method puts the actions inside the parent dropdown, instead of a new nested dropdown.

+<UtilityInjection set="actionGroups" version="4.x">The `dropdown()` method also accepts a function to dynamically calculate the value.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="actions/group/nested" alt="Action groups nested with dividers" version="4.x" />

 ## Setting the width of the dropdown